AlexeiakaTechnik/AJAX_security-integration-in-Home_Assistant/README.md

 📦 *[[Link]](https://sl.aliexpress.ru/p?key=QJ9S3Vp)*

-- But you can use others.
+But you can use others.
 Examples:

   - [SONOFF](https://sl.aliexpress.ru/p?key=Wc9S3gV) - ok brand, good value
-  - [eWelink](https://sl.aliexpress.ru/p?key=jb9S3nc) - same as Sonoff, Actually eWelink is official Sonoff APP, don't know why they are presented as separate brands, but its very usual for Chinese market
+  - [eWelink](https://sl.aliexpress.ru/p?key=jb9S3nc) - same as Sonoff, Actually eWelink is official Sonoff App, don't know why they are presented as separate brands, but its very usual for Chinese market
   - Combine 2 [Aqara](https://www.aqara.com/eu/product/dual-relay-module-t2) relays - if you have their hub, but HA interation may be not as staightforward(may require integration through Apple homekit)
   - Or something like [Shelly](https://sl.aliexpress.ru/p?key=DX9S3Tf) - it's an overkill IMO but if you can spend a lot - options like this are extra reliable professional equipment with great integration capabilities